 I recommend getting a pair of plyers rather than a pair of wire cutters because plyers are more versatile, and most pairs have a little function on them where you can actually cut smile wires.

 It’s typically right underneath the actual plyers.

 Not only can you use a pair of plyers for your guitar strings, but you can use them for other things around the home.
 Every man/woman should have a pair of these bad boys – at least one pair.

 2) String Winder

-While this little tool doesn’t necessarily stop you from pricking your fingers on the end of your guitar strings, it’s going to save you a lot of time winding the tuning knob so that you’re wrapping the strings around the peg 2-3 times.
+While this little tool (from Amazon) doesn’t necessarily stop you from pricking your fingers on the end of your guitar strings, it’s going to save you a lot of time winding the tuning knob so that you’re wrapping the strings around the peg 2-3 times.

 However, assuming that you have locking tuners, Sperzel or another brand, you don’t actually need one of these because the locking tuner simply locks the string into place and there’s no need for winding the string.

 This is where the time-saving function of the locking tuners comes into play.

 3) Rubber erasers.